AmirGreenberg/toys-frontend/README.md

-<h1 align="center">🧸 MisterToy Backend 🧸</h1>
+<h1 align="center">🧸 MisterToy Frontend 🧸</h1>
-<h2 align="center">A Powerful Backend for a Toy Store Application</h2>
+<h2 align="center">A Powerful Frontend for a Toy Store Application</h2>
 <h3>📝 Introduction</h3>
 <p>
-Welcome to <strong>mistertoy</strong>, a powerful backend for a basic toy store.
-This backend is designed with a focus on robust functionality, including authentication, RESTful API structure, route splitting, and much more.
+Welcome to <strong>mistertoy</strong>, a powerful frontend for a basic toy store.
+This frontend is designed with a focus on robust functionality, including authentication, RESTful API structure, route splitting, and much more.
 Built using React, Node.js, MongoDB, and Sass, it serves as a solid foundation for the toy store application.
 </p>
 <h3>🚀 Features</h3>
 <ul>